lpabon/teleport/rfd/0043-kubeaccess-multiparty.md

 Terminating the `kubectl` process that started the session terminates the session.
 Terminating an observer `tsh` process disconnects the observer from the session and applies relevant state transitions if any.

-Terminating the session from a observer `tsh` instance can be done with the key combination ´CTRL-T`
+Terminating the session from a observer `tsh` instance can be done with the key combination `CTRL-T`

 ##### Session creation